xiaoxianyu-office/mm/skills/mechanics/barcreate.md

 Mechanic: Bar Create
 ====================

-Creates a custom boss bar on the casting mob.
+Creates a custom boss bar on the casting mob(cannot be player).

 Attributes
 ----------